UL-FRI-NLP-Course/ul-fri-nlp-course-project-2024-2025-object-object/README.md

    pip install -r requirements.txt
    ```

+#### Note

+If you encounter issues with the virtual environment being recognized by the Jupyter Notebook, you can export the notebook to a Python script and run it directly.

 ### Dataset Preparation

 An example notebook for how to generate a knowledge graph can be found in the `src/knowledge_graph.ipynb` file.
-This notebook demonstrates how to process the raw data and create a knowledge graph from it.
-If you are having issues running the notebook using the virtual environment, export the notebook to a Python script and run it directly.
+The process does not require a GPU, but it does require an internet connection to download the necessary data from Wikidata using our proprietary client.
+If you do not want to run the notebook, you can view the output data in the `data/municipalities_peaks_castles.graphml` file, which is used for downstream tasks as well.

+### Questions & Answers Generation

+An example notebook for how to generate questions and answers from the knowledge graph can be found in the `src/qa_generation.ipynb` file.
+The process does not require a GPU and does not require an internet connection, however the `data/municipalities_peaks_castles.graphml` file must be present.

+### Evaluation

+#### RAG Method

+An example notebook for how to evaluate the RAG method can be found in the `src/rag_evaluation.ipynb` file.
+The process requires a GPU but no internet connection.
+The `data/municipalities_peaks_castles.graphml` file must be present, as questions are generated inline.